As we get Campus Ready, we all have a responsibility to follow policies and requirements to help keep us healthy.

 Everyone must complete a Daily Symptom Survey to access a university worksite.
 Failing to comply with the university’s symptom survey means you are denied access to the university’s facilities, properties and/or services.

-- Participate in the university’s screening processes and testing program
+- Participate in the university's testing program.

-- Practice physical distancing at all times
+- Practice physical distancing in some circumstances.

-- Assist in the contact tracing process
+- Assist in the contact tracing process.

 Read more on the Global Affairs website.

 Face coverings required for everyone in special situations and locations